Table of Contents

 Practice is what Rafael Nadal does, and he learned how to play tennis decades ago.
 It never ends for him, and it never ends for your salespeople, either.
 The thing about practice, though, is that it can take up a lot of time, especially if you don’t have a scalable strategy.
-That’s part of the reason why it so often goes overlooked for sales teams.
+That’s part of the reason why it so often goes overlooked by sales teams.

-Also, practice has to be something that sales reps own themselves.
+Also, the practice has to be something that sales reps own themselves.
 Sales managers are inundated with admin work and hyper-focused on their team as a whole.
 Most sales managers would love to have the time to coach and practice with their team on a regular basis, but their workload makes it difficult to practice and coach, so practice and coaching slip through the cracks.

-One tip about practice: If sellers are talking to a real lead in real time, that’s not practice.
+One tip about practice: If sellers are talking to a real lead in real-time, that’s not practice.
 Letting people practice on live leads means throwing those leads away, and that’s not a sensible strategy.